RobbingSpree/HLMSH-Novel/new chapters 2nd attempt/Chapter 14.md

+---
+tags:
+  - Debug
+  - Brunhilde
+  - trigger
+  - Sexy
+---
 Debug was done with today.
 She just wanted to turn off like a computer and let today's problems be tomorrow's.

 She trudged towards a bus stop well away from the mall carrying Trouble — who was certainly living up to their name – on her back.

 Today had a lethal amount of emotional whiplash for stuff going wrong.
 She had spent the whole day reading books explaining scientific principles and cool natural phenomenon unable to take any of it in since all she could do was fantasize about the ideal version of the situation she was in.
 Just sitting at home enjoying time with a wife while they both quietly did something in the other's presence independently.

-When they'd been prepping to go out in the afternoon and Debug was helping Trouble put on make up, it was all she could do not to start acting out a scene where she was a maid to a delicate princess and they were having an illicit affair behind their betrothed's back – Manager Beth's recounting of her smut book's plot had apparently had more of an impact than Debug thought.
+*When they'd been prepping to go out in the afternoon and Debug was helping Trouble put on make up, it was all she could do not to start acting out a scene where she was a maid to a delicate princess and they were having an illicit affair behind their betrothed's back – Manager Beth's recounting of her smut book's plot had apparently had more of an impact than Debug thought.*

-She had been feeling a bit bad about giving Debug so much physical attention recently that she had planned to spend the day with them so they wouldn't need any treats to help stay on top of their anxiety.
-But she had underestimated how own desires for that same affection.
-But once she had seen how calm Trouble was all day she couldn't just do something to make their day worse just to get herself an excuse to get some attention.
+*She had been feeling a bit bad about giving Debug so much physical attention recently that she had planned to spend the day with them so they wouldn't need any treats to help stay on top of their anxiety.
+But she had underestimated how restless her own desires for that same affection would make her.
+But once she had seen how calm Trouble was all day she couldn't just do something to make their day worse just to get herself an excuse to get some attention.*

-There had been a few points where familiar ideas from her childhood had started to creep in.
+*There had been a few points where familiar ideas from her childhood had started to creep in.
 That she could just let people do what they wanted to her so she could get what she wanted.
 But this time it wasn't that sort of meal, but one to sate her heart's desires than her stomach's.
-That feeling of powerlessness, of knowing she was at the whims of another curdled her blood, and while she didn't like letting those thoughts exist, it did help keep her calm and stop herself from doing something reckless.
+That feeling of powerlessness, of knowing she was at the whims of another curdled her blood, and while she didn't like letting those thoughts exist, it did help keep her calm and stop herself from doing something reckless.*

 But once they had left the hotel, she had a perfectly platonic physical act she could do to sate her lust: holding hands.
 After traveling all the way to the mall with Trouble hand in hand she understood why they never let go of Brunhilde's hand when they got the chance.
 Even in the present, Debug considered herself a pale imitation of Brun.
 Struggling where she knew the taller, stronger woman would succeed with ease.